 - can provide care, fun and learning in a home setting

-- children of different ages can be cared for together
+- can care for children of different ages together

-- are ideal for babies and under-twos, who need to be close to an adult
+- are ideal for babies and under twos, who need to develop a close relationship with an adult through one to one care

 - often offer a school pick-up-service